tjelvar-olsson/biologists-guide-to-computing/source/getting-some-motivation.rst

 ----------------------------------------------

 Computers can be powerful allies.
 They are ideal for automating repetitive tasks.
-Furthermore, they can perform calculations and analysis that would be infeasible for the human brain alone.
+Furthermore, they can perform calculations and analysis that are too complex for the human brain to process.

 These days many parts of the biological sciences are becoming more and more data driven.
 Technological advancements have led to a huge increase in the